x-delfino/x-delfino.github.io/_ctf/htb/cap.md

 # Enumeration

-Kicking straight off Jumping straight into it, we kick off a scan with rustscan on the target host with `rustscan -a $targetip -- -A -sC`. (rustscan runs quite a bit faster that nmap for the initial scan and can pipe results into nmap for further enumeration.
+Jumping straight into it, we kick off a scan with rustscan on the target host with `rustscan -a $targetip -- -A -sC`. (rustscan runs quite a bit faster that nmap for the initial scan and can pipe results into nmap for further enumeration.
 You can find it [here](https://github.com/RustScan/RustScan)).

 {% include post-image name="nmap.png" caption="initial nmap scan" %}